intergalacticmonkey/shimmie2-apache-docker/README.md

 </Directory>
 ```

+Restart the container with `docker restart shimmie` and the changes will apply.

 #### Secure transport

 If you enable Apache's password protection, clients without the password can no longer directly access your server.
 However, in many cases, clients inside your network can still passively observe ("sniff") the traffic on your network, which means they could acquire the password if they are sniffing while you enter it.